-Kids and adult alike will surely love watching High Flyers Show at the Pools Amphitheatre featuring colorful birds.
-The audience can even have a participation on some of the tricks they have with the birds.
+Kids and adults alike will surely love watching High Flyers Show at the Pools Amphitheatre featuring colorful birds.
+The audience can even have participation on some of the tricks they have with the birds.

 11.30am – 11.45am.
 Meet the Ostrich and Cassowary

 Meet the prehistoric-like flightless bird, the ostrich and one of the world’s most dangerous birds, the cassowary.

 11.50am – 12.10pm.
 Pied Hornbill

 Meet up close and Oriental Pied Hornbill in a getting-to-know-you bird feeding session.
 Please notice the eyelashes on the Hornbill – the only flying birds to have them!